Dementia

 • Take care of your physical, emotional and spiritual health.

-• Ask questions of health care professionals, social workers and others involved in the care of your loved one.
+• Ask questions of healthcare professionals, social workers and others involved in the care of your loved one.

 • Join a support group.